sarefo/sarefo.github.io/DuoNat/tools/Claude files/DuoNat main start prompt.md

 + iNaturalist and its API for taxon information
 + Discord for community management (currently, there aren't any community members apart from me)
 + Photoshop at times for icon design etc.

+And please don't start every answer with "Certainly!" :)